NOC-MSM/NAARC/docs.md

 misspelled variable in namelist namdom (ref) iostat =  5010*

 Changes have been made to translate the namelist_cfg_template and namelist_ice_cfg_template to v5 namelists by removing variables not present in the v5 namelist or changing the name of variables that changed.
 Values of variables have been left unchanged with the exeption of rn_alb_dpnd which was set to 0.30 but a new comment suggest that is outside the obs range 0.12 -- 0.25 so the new default 0.18 has be used for rn_alb_dpnd. rn_frm_ht0 was left out of the v5 namelist_cfg_template because ice form drag is included in nemo v5.
+This means the ice\*.F90 files probably won't need to be carried over in MY_SRC

 Copied namelist_ref from nemo_v5 SHARED to EXPREF/5.0/ and EXPREF/5.0.1/.